(Also see my advice on giving a job talk and on making a technical poster.)

 It can be a good idea to keep your practice talk audience relatively small — certainly fewer than 10 people.
 In a large group, many people won't bother to speak up.
 If the pool of potential attendees is larger than 10, you can give multiple practice talks, since the best feedback is given by someone who has not seen the talk (or even the material) before.
 Giving multiple practice talks is essential for high-profile talks such as conference talks and interview talks.
-However, the group shouldn't be too small, because otherwise you might be convinced to change the entire structure of your talk by one person who has a different view; getting a balance of opinions will help you avoid making too many mistakes in any one direction.
+Avoid a small audience of people you don't trust, who might be unanimous in a wrong opinion; getting a balance of opinions will help you avoid making too many mistakes in any one direction.

 Consider videotaping yourself to see how you come across to others.
 This information can be a bit traumatic, but it is invaluable in helping you to improve.

 When giving a practice talk, number your slides (say, in the corner), even if you don't intend to include slide numbers in your final presentation.